obviyus/pg-backloggd/README.md

 ## Overview
-This is a simple web scraper spider which scrapes game log data from your Backloggd profile.(https://backloggd.com/) The data is organized by status (played, playing, backlog, wishlist) and export to a CSV file `all_entries.csv`.
+This is a simple web scraper spider which scrapes game log data from your Backloggd profile.(https://backloggd.com/)

+The scraped data is organized by status (played, playing, backlog, wishlist) and export to a CSV file `all_entries.csv`.

 ## Installation